w3c/ortc/draft-w3c-ortc-api-00.md

 ###### Usage in WebRTC

 ```
-// Let mySession and myStream to be a RTCMediaSession and a MediaCapture MediaStream instances,
+// Let mySession and myStream be a RTCMediaSession and a MediaCapture MediaStream instances,
 // and myTrack a separate MediaCapture MediaStreamTrack.

 // Let's add myStream to mySession: